mt-class/penn/inflect.md

   below.

 - `*.form` contains the fully inflected form.
-Note that we provide `dev.form` to you (the grading script needs it), but you should not look at it or build models over it. `test.form` is kept hidden.
+Note that we provide `dtest.form` to you (the grading script needs it), but you should not look at it or build models over it. `etest.form` is kept unreadable and will be used to produce your leaderboard score.

 You should use the development data (`dtest`) to test your approaches (make sure you don't use the answers except in the grader).
-When you have something that works, you should run it on the test data (`etest`) and submit that output.
+When you have something that works, you should run it on the test data (`etest.*`) and submit that output.
 The `scripts/` subdirectory contains a number of scripts, including a grader and a default implementation that simply chooses the most likely inflection for each
 word:

-    # Baseline: no inflection
+    # Just for fun: no inflection
     cat data/dtest.lemma | ./scripts/grade

-    # Choose the most likely inflection
+    # Default: Choose the most likely inflection using the development data
     cat data/dtest.lemma | ./scripts/inflect | ./scripts/grade

 The evaluation method is accuracy: what percentage of the